MohBello/MohBello/README.md

 ### Data Analyst | Insight Generator | Problem Solver

-I’m a **results-driven data analyst** skilled in turning data into actionable insights that inform business strategy and drive performance.
-With hands-on experience in **data wrangling, visualization, and statistical modeling**, I thrive at the intersection of data, logic, and storytelling.
+Hi there! 👋
+I'm Muhammad Bello — a **data analyst** with a background in **biology and fisheries**, now building impactful solutions at the intersection of **data, analytics, and business intelligence**.

+With strong skills in **SQL, Excel, R, Python**, and data visualization tools, I transform raw data into insights that support informed decision-making.
+My work spans **data wrangling**, **statistical modeling**, and **storytelling with data**, backed by academic and research experience.

+Currently transitioning into the tech industry, I’m passionate about solving real-world problems using data and continuously building projects that showcase analytical thinking, clarity, and value.

-I’m passionate about using data to answer complex questions—whether it's uncovering trends, optimizing processes, or building tools for informed decision-making.
+It will be a pleasure to drive actionable insights by leveraging data to answer complex questions—whether it’s uncovering trends, optimizing processes, or building tools for informed decision-making.

+🚀 Let’s connect and explore the power of data together.

 ---